PopeyeURS/ulyssescaballes-mpv.config/README.md

 ## Overview
 This MPV configuration is engineered for viewers who demand cinematic fidelity, artifact‑free rendering, and adaptive precision across all content types — anime, films, sports, and 8K HDR.

 Every component is tuned for clarity, depth, and realism.
-Powered by a custom shader pipeline and a suite of Lua automation scripts.
+Powered by a custom shader pipeline and a suite of Lua automation scripts, it adapts dynamically to content while preserving cinematic intent.

 ---

 ## Features

-✓ Custom GLSL pipeline for super‑resolution, sharpening, depth, and film emulation
+✓ Custom GLSL pipeline for super-resolution, sharpening, depth, and film emulation
-✓ Vulkan‑optimized GPU context
+✓ Vulkan-optimized rendering for high-performance playback
-✓ Modular profiles for anime, realism, sports, and 8K
+✓ Content-aware profiles (anime, realism, sports, 8K)
-✓ Lua automation for adaptive playback and shader recovery
+✓ Lua automation for dynamic shader control and recovery
-✓ Clean, cache‑free, and remixable structure
+✓ Clean, modular, and remixable architecture

 ---

-## Platform Performance Note:
+## Platform Performance Notes:
 The CuNNy-8x32-DS shader profile is optimized for Windows 11 environments and may cause performance issues (lag or dropped frames) on Linux systems with AMD GPUs.
 Recommended for Linux/AMD setups:
 • FSRCNNX-x2_16-0-4-1 → lighter, stable, and cross-platform friendly